How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Michigan

 It’s hard to keep up with constantly changing procedures, like we’ve seen in the COVID-19 pandemic.

-In Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan: From applying to appealing, we help you every step of the way.
+In Toledo, Traverse City and across Michigan and Ohio: From applying to appealing, we help you every step of the way.

 What Would You Like To Do?